Injury and Condition Modification Guide

 – Neck pain: Keep your head neutral / in line with the spine and avoid collapsing into the neck by engaging the neck muscles gently.
 Avoid turning your head while the neck is weight bearing, or avoid turning it entirely.
 For instance, in triangle pose you could keep your gaze downward or straight ahead rather than upward.
 Consider avoiding poses in which you could accidentally put pressure on the neck such as bridge, shoulderstand, fish and plow.

-- Anxiety: Engage a vigorous practice, but avoid overly fast-paced movements and fast-paced breathing exercises if they agitate you.
+– Anxiety: Engage a vigorous practice, but avoid overly fast-paced movements and fast-paced breathing exercises if they agitate you.
 Focus on the exhales when concentrating on the breath.
-Be careful with backbends – approach them slowly and perhaps try supported backbends to start.
+Be careful with backbends – approach them slowly, hold them for short periods of time when you’re first getting used to them, and perhaps try supported backbends to start.
 Explore yoga classes that feature set sequences if knowing what comes next puts you at ease.

-- Depression: Engage a vigorous practice, avoiding overly slow-paced classes.
+– Depression: Engage a vigorous practice, avoiding overly slow-paced classes.
 Try light, well-paced classes such as vinyasa flow styles.
 Consider engaging backbends, and focus on your inhales when concentrating on the breath.
-Avoid holding savasana (pictured right, the resting pose at the end of most yoga classes) longer than ten minutes, and practice savasana with the eyes slightly open if this is an aide.
+Avoid holding savasana (pictured right, the resting pose at the end of most yoga classes) longer than ten minutes, and practice savasana with the eyes slightly open, yet restful, if this is an aide.

 Remember that these are just broad ideas you might try out at your own risk.
 Please feel free to share your experiences applying any of these practices or ideas by commenting below.